One of the core beliefs of Christianity is:

 The fourth bullet item states: the Holy Spirit calls and convicts each person (John 16:8).
 This is the singularly unpleasant aspect of the Christian salvation experience, an aspect that has no counterpart in other world religions.
 The Holy Spirit begins by calling your soul; you may choose to ignore the phone and let it ring.
 But until He senses a response in your heart He will go no further.
 If you eventually answer the call, He will try to awaken you to the idea that there is something wrong with your soul.
 As weeks and months go by while you ponder this thought, He is gradually drawing you closer to Himself.
 Then comes the hard part!
 You must confess your own sin nature and sinful behavior.
 You must confess that your heart, intellect and will are corrupt beyond measure.
 Only by acknowledging the poverty of your own soul can you enter the kingdom of God; those who are baptized with the Holy Spirit have a sense of absolute unworthiness.
 You must be convicted of your own sin nature and behavior.
 Without conviction, it is not possible to have true remorse in your heart.
 Without remorse, it is not possible to repent.
 Without repentance, there is no faith; belief must be preceded by repentance and followed by obedience to qualify as faith.
+Without faith, there can be no obedience.
 Conviction of sin is an unpleasant experience, particularly when you realize that, although God will forgive your sin, the consequences stand!

 The Holy Spirit works through a process; it may take years or it may take minutes.
 He calls, awakens, draws near, convicts, saves and empowers and the offer is made to us all.